 Simona: I learned to work in a team.
-I’m an individualist, so now I start from changing my view in the first place, and not transforming others.
+I’m an individualist, so now I start by changing my view in the first place, and not transforming others.

 Laurynas: Also, commercial flights help you to meet and manage many different people.
-As a pilot, I’m not only responsible for the safety, but also for good microclimate of our time in the air together.
+As a pilot, I’m not only responsible for the safety, but also for the pleasant microclimate of our time in the air together.

 Laurynas, balloons are your job, but would you call it your life?

 Laurynas: I think there are two types of people.
 The ones who admire their hobby and fill their life with this enthusiasm.
 They are looking for every possibility to spend more time doing their thing.
-And there are those who don’t have that admiration or enthusiasm, it’s just natural.
+And some don’t have that admiration or excitement; it’s just natural.
 Balloons were always in my life, it wasn’t my passion, it was a natural and inseparable part of me.

 Laurynas: When people took a flight with a hot air balloon for the first time, they got a whole new possibility to see Earth from the outside.
-Balloon became a symbol of future and new horizons.
-But today planes and drones are here to give you that taste of future.
-If it’s a drone, you don’t even need to be there, you can get a picture of any place.
+Balloon became a symbol of the future and new horizons.
+But today planes and drones are here to give you that taste of tomorrow.
+If it’s a drone, you don’t even need to be there; you can get a picture of any place.
 So, the only option for balloons to stay relevant is to be unpredictable.

 Laurynas: Wind is manageable, especially in Lithuania, because we don’t have huge storms.
 Situations when you see dark clouds, decide not to fly, go home and then it starts raining, are quite common.
 Everybody’s on the ground, everybody’s happy.
 Safety first.
 For us, pilots, the most extreme situations are usually connected with landing – you don’t want to land in a forest, or a city, or on the water.